Top 9 Activities & Best Things To Do in Port Barton

 If you’ve overdosed on vitamin sea and you’re wondering what to do in Port Barton, then Pamauyan Falls is a must-visit spot.

-Whilst these falls do not compare to the turquoise waters of some of the waterfalls in Siquijor, they are located deep in the jungle and are great for those searching for a bit of adventure.
+Whilst these falls do not compare to the turquoise waters of some of the waterfalls in Siquijor, they are great for those searching for a bit of adventure.

 Sunset at Itaytay Beach / Port Barton Beach

-Any Port Barton itinerary would be incomplete without witnessing the breathing sunset from Itaytay Beach.
+Any Port Barton itinerary would be incomplete without witnessing the breathing sunset from Itaytay Beach (also known as Port Barton Beach)

 Although not comparable to the white sands and turquoise waters of other Port Barton beaches, Itaytay Beach has charm.